 The Mitsubishi reservoir bracket is designed specifically for its reservoir, with locating tabs that align the bracket to the reservoir.
 I explored the fabrication of a new bracket from the power brake booster to which I would mount the Mitsubishi bracket.
 I discarded that idea because I wanted to retain the simple elegance of the original Jaguar mounting bracket.

 I had sourced the Mitsubishi reservoir bracket fully expecting to use it as an integral part of the install, however only the part that goes around the reservoir would be needed.
 Using a hacksaw (photograph below) I removed the bracket from its base.
 Grind the excess metal from the bracket on a grinding wheel.

 I decided to use the old Jaguar reservoir as the mounting base for the new Mitsubishi reservoir.
 (I no longer needed it).
 First cut the reservoir at the mounting base.

-Using galvanized sheet metal I cut a "back support plate" (blue arrow).
+In the photograph below, I used galvanized sheet metal to fabricate a "back support plate" (yellow arrow).
 The red arrow identifies what will become a "washer" when the support plate is bolted to the modified base.